 The third aspect they want to improve is by elevating and creating mentoring opportunities within the workplace, education or community.
 This is about looking at your staff and seeing who could benefit from additional help or support to further their career in some way.

-So whether it’s helping a new apprentice or becoming a mentor/mentee yourself, why not use this January to start something new and really make a difference to your own or someone else’s life?
+So whether it’s helping a new apprentice or becoming a role model/mentee yourself, why not use this January to start something new and really make a difference to your own or someone else’s life?